apereo/cas/docs/cas-server-documentation/installation/Configuring-Multifactor-Authentication-Bypass.md

 ## Bypass via Groovy

-Multifactor authenticatio bypass may be determined using a Groovy script of your own design.
+Multifactor authentication bypass may be determined using a Groovy script of your own design.
 The outcome of the script, if `true` indicates that multifactor authentication for the requested provider should proceed.
 Otherwise `false` indicates that  multifactor authentication for this provider should be skipped and bypassed.

 The outline of the script may be as follows: